NetApp/netapp-astra-toolkits/docs/toolkit/create/README.md

 The \<appID\> argument can be gathered from a [list apps](../list/README.md#apps) command.

-To configure a protection policy will all four protection schedules, the `create protectionpolicy` command must be ran four times, once for each level of granularity:
+To configure a protection policy with all four protection schedules, the `create protectionpolicy` command must be ran four times, once for each level of granularity:

 * [Hourly](#hourly)
 * [Daily](#daily)